Soolyeon Cho, Ph.D.

 • Building Performance Measurement & Verification (M&V)

-• HVAC Control Optimization using Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) technologies
+• HVAC Control Optimization using AI, ML, and DL technologies

 • Sustainable (High-Performance) Building Design